outofcoffee/pico-weather/README.md

 A simple weather dashboard for the Pi Pico.

-Fetches weather data from OpenWeather and displays it on an e-paper display on the Pi Pico.
+Fetches weather data from OpenWeather and displays it on an e-paper display.

 <img alt="Photo of the Pi Pico with the e-Paper display showing the weather" src="docs/img/pico_weather.png" title="Pico Weather Dashboard" width="529em"/>